This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 And we've gone for a slightly more personalized visit with the Maker's Mark Ambassador Program.

-But when friends visited recently, we decided to stray off the original Bourbon Trail and onto the Bourbon Trail Craft Tour, which takes in dozens more facilities throughout the state.
+But when friends visited recently, we decided to try a few distilleries that we weren't as familiar with.
 Besides Whiskey Thief, on that day we also visited James E. Pepper in Lexington.

 Here's what a visit to Whiskey Thief is like!